 At the beginning of summer this year, my best friend and I decided to plant our gardens with a goal in mind.
 Our families always get together for Thanksgiving, so this year, we would grow ourselves a homegrown feast.
 Anything we couldn’t raise ourselves, we would procure within 10 miles of home.

 BFF had planted potatoes, corn, pumpkin, and melons.
 Although I got a late start because of a move, I had a lovely herb garden, a fig tree, bean plants, some zucchini, several winter squash plants, and an abundance of tomatoes.

 Early in the season, both of us were invaded by deer.
 Despite our fencing, despite the Deer-B-Gone sprays, despite the smelly pee that we bought from the nursery, the deer decimated Round 1 of my garden in one evening.
-BFF’s corn, pumpkin, and melons, were likewise inhaled by those persistant, relentless, tick-infested jerks.
+BFF’s corn, pumpkin, and melons were likewise inhaled by those persistent, relentless, tick-infested jerks.

 “Well, we still have potatoes, tomatoes, squash, herbs, and figs,” BFF said consolingly.